r7kamura/report-test-results/README.md

     path: test-results/*.xml
 ```

-This way, the test results will be displayed in the Pull Request Checks UI:
+This way, the test results will be displayed in the pull request checks UI:

 ![](./images/screenshot.png)